NHSDigital/eps-workflow-semantic-release/README.md

 - `branch_name`: The branch name to base the release on
 - `publish_package`: Default false.
 If true, semantic-release will publish npm package.
 - `asdfVersion`: Override the version of asdf to install.
+- `main_branch`: The branch to use for publishing.
+Defaults to main

 #### Outputs